Maymont2025 Logo

 Enhancing a Richmond treasure

-As Maymont approaches its 100th anniversary as a public space in March 2026, we are undertaking the largest single investment in historic preservation and guest experience: Maymont 2025.
-The $11.75 million project will have a lasting impact on two of the most popular features of Maymont, the Mansion and the Virginia Wildlife Trail.
+As Maymont approaches its 100th anniversary as a public space in 2026, we are undertaking the largest single investment in historic preservation and guest experience: Maymont 2025.
+The $11.75 million project will have a lasting impact on two of our most popular features, the Maymont Mansion and Virginia Wildlife Trail both of which are closed during the enhancements.
+Reopening celebrations announced on our 100th anniversary page.

 THE MAYMONT MANSION